-Join Brian Bradley for an in-depth discussion in this video Prepping the cans, part of Creating Simulations in MassFX and 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Prepping the cans, part of MassFX and 3ds Max: Creating Simulations (2013).

 With the launcher assemblies taken care of, it's time now to look at setting up…the target objects for our simulation-- that is, our stacks of cans.…Essentially, we need to get them ready to be knocked down.…To do this let's hit the C key on the keyboard and in the Select Camera dialog…we want to switch over to our Targets camera.…Now, according to my notes, as well as adding modifier to our cans, we need to set…up our stand and shelf objects as a static rigid bodies--of course so that the cans…can collide with them once they're knocked over.…As this should be a fairly simple task, let's tackle these static rigid bodies first.…

 To add the required object to a selection I'm just going to hold down the Ctrl…key and then click on the stand itself, our backdrop object, and then each of…the shelves in turn.…If we want to be certain that we have selected the relevant objects here, we…can quickly use the F3 key to switch over to a wireframe view, do a quick check,…and then F3 to toggle us back to realistic mode.…